This site is intended for U.S. Healthcare Professionals.

 Engaging Patients

-How could remote monitoring help improve AFib in at-risk patients?
+How could remote monitoring help to detect AFib in at-risk patients?

 A Cardiologist’s Perspectives on Remote Monitoring

-Dr. Ami Bhatt talks about remote monitoring and shares her experience with one patient in particular
+Ami Bhatt, MD, FACC, talks about remote monitoring and shares her experience with one patient in particular

 According to Dr. Ami Bhatt, it’s a good idea to consider factors such as your patient’s age, lifestyle, and comfort with various health-related technology when making decisions about monitoring for AFib.
 Shared decision making with patients is essential when individuals are using remote monitoring devices to monitor heart rate and rhythm at home.